BhavyeMathur/goopylib-v1/README.md

 consistent with the other functions

 * Added a `MANIFEST.in` file to include the `.pyd` C-extension modules which weren't being packaged properly
-* The CPython Interface functions now raise errors if the arguments provided are bigger than what C can accuratly provide results for
+* The CPython Interface functions now raise errors if the arguments provided are bigger than what C can accurately provide results for

 * Moved most argument checking statements to the C implementation to increase the performance of the CPython Interface